Econ 050: Gender equality in the workplace

 The Netherlands sees itself as an extremely equitable country, which is not entirely without cause: it was one of the first in the world to legalize gay marriage and provides at least some paternal leave.
 But when it comes to achieving genuine equality in the work place – not just between men and women, but also between majority and minority groups – Professor Floor Rink of the Faculty of Economics and Business of the University of Groningen says that this country still has a long way to go.
 Over the years, her research into organisational behaviour and leadership has examined the role of mentorship, how gender roles from a young age influence hiring practices and how transparency can push companies to put their money where their mouth is when it comes to diversity initiatives.

 Professor Rink sat down in the studio with Econ 050 to talk about how the glass ceiling forms far earlier for minorities, and how having any hope of getting rid of it will require recognising that it exists in the first place.
-Hear the full episode of faculty podcast Econ 050 online here now.
+Hear the full episode of faculty podcast Econ 050 at Libsyn.com (note: the page dos not exist any longer).
 Don't forget to like, share and subscribe!